The Pulse Newsletter Expert heart health, in plain English. Fortnightly, from our clinicians. Subscribe →

 Conclusion

-Whether it is confirming a normal ejection fraction in someone worried about their heart, quantifying the severity of valve disease that needs monitoring, or identifying wall motion abnormalities after a heart attack, the information it provides directly shapes clinical decisions.
+Whether it is confirming a normal ejection fraction in someone worried about their heart, measuring the severity of valve disease that needs watching, or finding wall motion changes after a heart attack, the information it provides shapes real decisions about your care.
+If you have had an echo and are unsure what the report means, the questions box above is a good place to start your next conversation with your cardiologist.

 Share WhatsApp Email Facebook X LinkedIn